konhay/easy-quant/README.md

 ### Example 2

-Strategies can also be based on mathematical methods, such as To find historical tick of most similarity with a given end date "2019-12-30" for 000001.XSHG(SSE Index).
+Strategies can also be based on mathematical methods, such as: *To find historical tick of most similarity with a given end date "2019-12-30" for 000001.XSHG(SSE Index)*.

 ```python
 from tools.math_tools import get_similarity